katyalex/https-katyabaldina.netlify.app-en/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "B.A in Sociology"
+  institution = "Yonsei University" year = "expected graduate in 2019"

 [[education.courses]]
   course = "MEng in Artificial Intelligence"